mxagar/tool_guides/pytorch_lightning/README.md

     patience=3,
     verbose=False,
     mode="min" # or max if val_accuracy
 )

+from lightning.pytorch.callbacks import ModelCheckpoint

+# NOTE: if no ModelCheckpoint is specified, after each epoch the model checkpoint
+# is saved in ./lightning_logs/version_X/checkpoints
+checkpoint_callback = ModelCheckpoint(
+    monitor='val_loss', # which metric to monitor
+    dirpath='./output_mnist',  # specify the path to save the checkpoints filename='best',  # best.ckpt - we can also use naming formats: {epoch}-{val_loss:.2f}
+    save_last=True,  # ensures that the last epoch's model is saved: last.ckpt mode='min',  # save the model with the minimum 'val_loss' )

 # train the model (hint: here are some helpful Trainer arguments for rapid idea iteration)